yux1991/PyRHEED/README.md

 - cursor: display cursor-related information
 - generate_report: generate a report that visualize the fitting results
 - graph_3D_surface: visualize the 3D surface in reciprocal space
+- kikuchi: simulate the Kikuchi pattern from a non-reconstructed crystal surface
 - main: the main module
 - manual_fit: manually fit the RHEED line profile to initialize the fitting parameters
 - my_widgets: customized widgets